Skip to main content

 U-Net: Convolutional Networks for Biomedical Image Segmentation

-Researchers discovered that traditional CNN architectures were insufficiently granular and failed to meet the challenges posed by biomedical image segmentation.
+Researchers found that traditional CNN architectures couldn't provide the fine-grained details necessary to address the challenges of biomedical image segmentation.

 Defining the Problem

-The solution to this problem was not straightforward.
-A previous approach involved dividing training data into multiple smaller patches to generate more training samples.
-However, this method led to another issue—the loss of contextual information, which in turn reduced segmentation accuracy.
+The solution to this problem wasn't very clear.
+One approach was to slice the training data into multiple small pieces to generate more training samples.
+However, this resulted in another issue: the loss of contextual information, which in turn reduced segmentation accuracy.

-Around the same time, another research paper introduced the fully convolutional network (FCN) architecture, which provided some inspiration to the authors.
+Around this time, another study proposed the fully convolutional network (FCN) architecture, which provided some inspiration to the authors.

-Perhaps this architecture could be applied to the problem of biomedical image segmentation to address the issue of contextual information loss.
+Perhaps this architecture could be applied to biomedical image segmentation, solving the problem of losing contextual information.

 Solving the Problem